nathandavis18/NotVim-Editor/README.md

 ### Known Bugs

- - Arrow keys cannot be held to quickly navigate through the screen on Linux.
  - Cursor does not save rendered position, but rather position within the file, so cursor may appear to jump around when moving up/down
- - Screen randomly flickers (not sure why, but I am working on finding the culprit)
+ - Screen randomly flickers (not sure why, but I am working on finding the culprit) -- May be fixed, needs more testing

 <hr>